chiku/linkedlists-vs-arrays-cpp/README.md

 License
 -------
-This tool is released under the MIT license.
+This software is released under the MIT license.
 Please refer to LICENSE for more details.